isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Note

 The standards library and the GSL are examples of this philosophy.
-For example, instead of messing with the arrays, unions, cast, tricky lifetime issues, `gsl::owner`, etc. that are needed to implement key abstractions, such as `vector`, `span`, `lock_guard`, and `future`, we use the libraries designed and implemented by people with more time and expertise than we usually have.
+For example, instead of messing with the arrays, unions, cast, tricky lifetime issues, `gsl::owner`, etc., that are needed to implement key abstractions, such as `vector`, `span`, `lock_guard`, and `future`, we use the libraries designed and implemented by people with more time and expertise than we usually have.
 Similarly, we can and should design and implement more specialized libraries, rather than leaving the users (often ourselves)